 - Any income from working into retirement

-Well prior to commencing your retirement it is a good idea to review all of your anticipated assets and determine how they can be best utilized to support your anticipated retirement lifestyle.
+In the years prior to retirement it is a good idea to review all your anticipated assets and retirement resources to determine how they can be best utilized to support your desired retirement lifestyle.

 Determine how much you will need to support your retirement lifestyle